-CornerstoneConnex is an initiative created to enhance or establish Internet connectivity in schools and communities to advance learning and the education experience for Jamaican school children.
-In response to COVID-19, our initiative is dedicated to assisting our designated Partner Schools in getting connected to the Internet through trusted providers and technology partners, funding connectivity, and encouraging connectivity in the classroom to improve the learning experience.
-CornerstoneConnex is the solution to Internet access gaps for Jamaican schools.
+CornerstoneConnex was an initiative created to enhance or establish Internet connectivity in schools and communities to advance learning and the education experience for Jamaican school children.
+In response to COVID-19, we dedicated efforts to assisting our designated Partner Schools in getting connected to the Internet through trusted providers and technology partners, funding connectivity, and encouraging connectivity in the classroom to improve the learning experience.

 Access to the Internet, with sufficient bandwidth, is essential for the development of an information society.
 Lack of broadband connectivity is preventing widespread use of Internet in education and other areas of life in many developing countries.
 A legal and regulatory environment that fosters investment and innovation is critical to enabling broadband access.
 This is not just a matter of connectivity.
 For access to be meaningful, it must also be affordable for schools and individuals, and teachers and students must acquire digital literacy and other skills required to make best use of it.